Vagmon e-Grup & Logistics Ltd

 In my next article, I will discuss detail on port charges.

-Read Also: TERMINAL HANDLING CHARGES, SHIPPING COMPANY CHARGES
+Read also: TERMINAL HANDLING CHARGES, SHIPPING COMPANY CHARGES

 Conclusion:

 Demurrage and detention can be seen as one, and rightly so.
 However, for purposes of understanding and technicality, both terms are distinguishable.
 To avoid paying demurrages, importers must do early clearance before cargo arrival.
-Clearance can begin as soon as manifest is approved.
+Clearance can begin as soon as manifest.
 Additionally, terms used in freight forwarding have local applications.
-Consequently, this article has application first in Nigeria.
-Thanks for reading this article.
+Consequently, below are the key differences between demurrage and detention: